If you are not already familiar with the quilts of Gee’s Bend, you are in for a visual treat!

 Finally, did you know that you can attend a Gee’s Bend Quilting Retreat with China Pettway and Mary Ann Pettway?
 This experience is way at the top of my ‘someday’ bucket list!

 I’ve been moved by the experiences and openness of these women sharing their stories of deprivation, poverty, persecution, and racism, as well as their humor, faith and kindness.
-Over the past few weeks as the Black Lives Matter movement has gained momentum I have made time to listen and learn.
 I’m a firm believer that we are all God’s children of equal and infinite value.
 Previously I had hoped that we had moved past some of the most troubling beliefs and evidences of racism, but it has been eye-opening and disheartening to hear the experiences of our black friends who still feel the effects of it in so many aspects of their everyday lives.
 I have learned a lot from the voices and experiences of a variety of people.
 I am thankful for those who are speaking and sharing.

 As I was researching and preparing this post over the past few weeks, I realized this post would fall on Juneteenth – a holiday to commemorate the emancipation of enslaved people.
 I debated sharing this post today because I don’t want to be insensitive to or try to appropriate an experience that I didn’t personally have.
 But to me, it felt right to highlight the story of the Gee’s Bend quilters, black Americans who were deprived of the right to vote by local government leaders far into the 20th Century, and to honor these amazing, artistic women whose talents and creativity broke through, in spite of their repressed circumstances.
 I love that they are receiving the recognition they deserve.